 How Do You Visit the Ice Caves?

 A weekend trip is the best way to make a trip to the ice caves happen.
-The closest town is Bayfield and motel rooms book up fast in this small Northern Wisconsin town.
-You may wish to consider staying an hour or two away from Bayfield to maximize your opportunities to find room and board.
+The closest town is Bayfield, and motel rooms book up fast in this small Northern Wisconsin town.
+You may consider staying an hour or two away from Bayfield to maximize your opportunities to find room and board.